Nikhil-Jagtap619/IBM_final_project/README.md

 *   **ibm_news.csv:** Contains news articles related to IBM.
 *   **it_sector_news.csv:** Contains news articles related to the broader IT sector.
+*   Scrapped all the data using google news api

 ## Methodology